MESD/SettingsBundle/Resources/doc/index.md

 you would want to define the settings at the `hive` level and store each user's settings in a cluster.

+###Setting Definition vs Settings:

+After you have created your `cluster` (or `hive` if defining at the `hive` level) you can define your new settings.
+You can think of a setting definition as a map that describes the available settings in the specific cluster (or hive), and helps the system validate the setting data your application attempts to store.
+While the settings themselves are stored in a database for fast and easy retrieval, the definitions are stored as yaml files.
+By default the setting definition files are stored in the kernel root `app/Resources/settings/` directory.
+The setting definition files can also be stored within a bundle by placing the files in the bundles `Resources/settings/` directory.

+##Using FcSettingsBundle

 ###Create a new Hive with the console: